 One of the most common sayings we hear people say in our country is, “Our government is useless.”
 I couldn’t agree more.
 The government is not good and does not do its job very well.

-But, is it all the government’s fault?
+But is it all the government’s fault?
 Have you ever thought about what you can do to bring change to the country?

 Let’s take an example.
 We all know that the Bagmati river in the valley is very polluted.
-Whenever we pass by the river, we cover our nose to avoid the unpleasant smell coming from the river.
-How did the river get so polluted?
+Whenever we pass by the river, we cover our noses to avoid the unpleasant smell coming from the river.
+How did the river get so dirty?
 Is it the government’s fault?
 Yes, things could have been different if there was a proper waste management system.
 But, only the government is not to blame for it.
 It is you and I who are also equally responsible for the pollution.

 What Can You Do?